SpecCRA/nba_data_scrapers/README.md

 * Players who have played an equal number of two positions only get one.
 I have not worked out a way to resolve this yet.
 For example, if Tim Duncan plays 9 seasons at PF and 9 seasons at C, I don't know how to properly address this yet.
 * An updater script to add to csv files would be nice.
 * Adding an SQL database file and SQL script file to correct data types
-* Creating working scripts to also scrape the Per 100 Possessions page
+* Additional code to scrape player pages for shooting stats would be nice.
+I want to use 2P% vs 3P% statistics in positions classification.

 ## Notes
 * Please see [this page](https://www.basketball-reference.com/about/glossary.html) for a glossary of terms.